Supreme Court of New Jersey: Jurisdiction

-In practice, appeal to the Supreme Court as of right is rare, and the Supreme Court primarily hears cases on certification.

 Political functions

 The court serves as a de facto tie-breaker in case the twelve-member New Jersey Redistricting Commission fails to come to an agreement on who the 13th independent tie-breaking member will be, following the decennial United States Census.
 If the commission reports ("certifies") to the court that it is evenly divided, the commission may nominate two people to become an independent 13th member.
 The court appoints the one deemed "more qualified," who will then break the tie.

 If the Commission still cannot reach a 7–6 majority in favor of a final redistricting configuration, the two district plans receiving the greatest number of votes, but not fewer than five votes, are submitted to the Supreme Court, which selects and certifies whichever of the two plans so submitted conforms most closely to the requirements of the Constitution and laws of the United States.

 In the case of the Apportionment Commission for state legislative districts, the Chief Justice alone gets to pick the final 11th member of the commission.
 The court also acts as final arbiter of the inability or absence of the Governor or Lieutenant Governor, following a declaration by the Legislature.
 As in federal impeachment trials, in case of impeachment of the Governor, the Chief Justice presides.